 This subsequent email can offer a discount if the customer clears their cart.
 This last bit is usually compelling enough to get the customer to log back on and check out their items.

 Shopping cart abandonment will set your online store back.
 Worse still, you can’t avoid it.
 However, you can reduce its impact.

+In the above strategy to reduce abandoned carts, you can increase your sales and set your store on a more profitable path.
 Having special add-ons to help you simplify the checkout process and gain more trust from customers will reduce abandoned carts even further.
 Meaning - more money in your pocket.

 Debutify bundles premium add-ons - to reduce abandoned carts/get more purchases - for free.
 Start getting more sales today.
 Download the Debutify theme now, completely free!